navnote/aakaar/docs/SHADCN.md

-Components in shadcn but NOT in aakaar (32 components)
+Components in shadcn but NOT in aakaar (31 components)

-aspect-ratio
 button-group
 calendar
 carousel